ollix26/archlinux-bootia32/README.md

     sudo partprobe

-Format new partition on your USB disk:
+Format new partition on your USB disk, WARN: The FS-LABEL must correspond with the output file name otherwise it will not work!

     sudo mkfs.vfat -F 32 -n <FS-LABEL> <DEV-TARGET-N>

 Mount partition:

     sudo mount <DEV-TARGET-N> <MNT-TARGET-N>